Greg Baise: Political action committee involvement

 Baise has been involved with a number of political action committees (PACs).

-The Illinois Manufacturers' Association, which Baise was the longtime head of, has its own political action committee called Manufacturers PAC, also known as MPAC.
+During his tenure as head of the Illinois Manufacturers' Association, had its own political action committee called Manufacturers PAC, also known as MPAC.
 In 2004, Baise, became the lead co-founder of the Illinois Coalition for Jobs, a 501(c) organization.

-In 2008, Baise and Ronald Gidwitz formed the Economic Freedom Alliance, a 527 organization, to oppose the passage of the Employee Free Choice Act.
+In 2008, he and Ronald Gidwitz formed the Economic Freedom Alliance, a 527 organization, to oppose the passage of the Employee Free Choice Act.
 Baise has served as treasurer of New Prosperity Foundation political action committee since it was founded during the 2010 election cycle.
 Baise serves as chairman of Ideas Illinois PAC.

-In 2019, Baise founded the Vote No on Blank Check Amendment Committee to oppose the Illinois Fair Tax.
+In 2019, he founded the Vote No on Blank Check Amendment Committee to oppose the Illinois Fair Tax.
 He served as head of the committee.

 Personal life

 Baise and his wife, Tonya, have two children.

-At various points of his life Baise has lived in various places in Illinois, including Chicago, Jacksonville, Lemont, Oak Brook, Springfield, and Willowbrook.
+At various points of his life Baise has lived in different places in Illinois, including Chicago, Jacksonville, Lemont, Oak Brook, Springfield, and Willowbrook.